High Achievers Title Graphic

 • Action-oriented and impatient on the inside

-• Kind but not necessarily in an overt, touchy-feely manner
+• Kind but not touchy-feely

 • Hates incompetence